lmondada/dphil-thesis/content/06_conclusion/_index.md

 that is **modular** in the hardware primitives, high-level programming abstractions and transformation rules that it can model, and **scalable** in the size of the computation and number of rules that it can match and optimise over.
-Work on such a platform is well underway within the TKET2 open source compiler, available on [GitHub](https://github.com/CQCL/tket2).
+Work on such a platform is well underway within the TKET2 open-source compiler, available on [GitHub](https://github.com/CQCL/tket2).

 Further work could take many directions.
 The graph transformation semantics of